manifold-systems/manifold/manifold-deps-parent/manifold-ext/composition.md

 * an argument to a method call, unless the parameter type is an interface that is not delegated to, ALL other types require substitution (including Object etc.)
 * a return statement value, ^^ditto regarding the return type

 `this` substitutions apply only when a component class is operating as a delegate instance.
 Otherwise, if the component class is used as a non-delegate, `this` references remain as-is.

-More specifically, `this` will be substituted with `$self` where `$self` is a generated final field and will reference the delegating class instance if it is operating in a delegation context, otherwise it will reference `this`.
+To facilitate substitutions a private `$self` field will be generated on component classes and will be initialized with a reference to the delegating class instance immediately following assignment to a `@delegate` field.

 Self/this substitution is a little more involved than just shoving `$self` in there.
 Determining whether an interface is delegated to is a _runtime_ check.
 So the conditions listed above require something like: `Utils.delegates($self, Foo.class) ? $self : this`.
-Some compile-time shortcuts can eliminate the `delegates()` check.
+Some compile-time shortcuts can eliminate the check.
 For instance, if there is only one interface on the component.
-Also, the result will be cached by type of `$self` and interface type, so there should be just a one-time hit for each distinct call.
+Additionally, the result will be cached by type of `$self` and interface type, to reduce the complexity of the check to constant time.

-The `$self` field will be recursively initialized using reflection over the tree of `@delegate` fields.
+Immediately following assignment to a `@delegate` field, the component class's `$self` will be set to the delegating class instance.

-Because `$self` is not assigned until after a component is instantiated, constructors will be statically checked to warn against interface method calls, otherwise these calls break the override precedence of the delegating class (`$self`).
+Because `$self` is not assigned until after a component is instantiated, constructors will be statically checked to warn against interface method calls on `this`, otherwise these calls break the override precedence of the delegating class (`$self`).
 Perhaps there should be an `initialize()` method all components can override to accommodate such calls?
-This method would be called immediately after reflectively setting the `$self` field. _todo_
+This method would be called immediately after setting the `$self` field. _todo_

 With these changes in hand the previous example works as expected.
 ```java